 ARTICLE X - STANDING COMMITTEES

-All committees established by the Board of Directors are considered to be non-board level committees and as such do not have the authority to authorize expenditures outside the budget, adopt budgets, set policy, or establish new programs.
+All committees established by the Board are considered to be non-board level committees and as such do not have the authority to authorize expenditures outside the budget, adopt budgets, set policy, or establish new programs.

-Any active member may be a member of a committee, whether or not that person is on the Board of Directors.
+Any active member may be a member of a committee, whether or not that person is on the Board.

 The Financial Review Committee shall examine the accounts of the treasurer annually and report findings and recommendations to the Board.